Week Ending January 17, 2025

 EGGS

-Market levels are moving higher on medium sizes and large sizes.
-National weekly reports show shell egg inventory down 1.9% and breaking stock inventory down 3.3% over last week.
+Market levels are higher for medium and large sizes.
+National weekly reports show shell egg inventory down 5.1% and breaking stock inventory down 4.1% over last week.

 Demand in the egg products category has improved.
-Demand for yolks is steady to firm.
-Demand for liquid whites has improved.
+Demand for yolks is firmer as food manufacturing channels regain momentum post-holiday.
+With the majority of the nation’s shell egg supply directed toward the retail sector, processors in need of additional raw material are increasingly turning to liquid product.
+Demand for liquid whites is firmer for similar reasons as the liquid yolk market.
 The yolks and dried markets are steady to firmer as the liquid market sees heightened activity.

 FLUID MILK